rajasbhise/AyurvedaAI/README.md

 3. Explore additional educational resources and articles on Ayurveda.
 4. Interact with the AI-powered chatbot for further assistance and queries

-## Contact

-For inquiries or support, please contact ajinkyabhandare18@gmail.com